Supervised learning for robust quantum control in composite-pulse systems: Applications: Robust Quantum Control

+\begin{video}[t] {Visualization of robustly preparing the superposition state $1/\sqrt{2}(|0\rangle+|1\rangle)$ on the Bloch sphere.
+The learned phase parameters $\bm{\theta}$ are presented in Table~\ref{tab1}, and the blue (red) arrow denotes the Bloch vector pointing to the initial (final) state.
+The solid, dashed, and dash-dot curves represent the evolution trajectories of the system state in the presence of the pulse area error $\epsilon_A=0$, $+0.1$, and $-0.1$, respectively. } \end{video}

+\begin{video}[t] {Visualization of robustly preparing the superposition state $1/2(|0\rangle+\sqrt{3}|1\rangle)$ on the Bloch sphere.
+The learned phase parameters $\bm{\theta}$ are given in Table~\ref{tab1}.} \end{video}

-So far, we illustrate the supervised learning model with the example of population inversion.
+So far, the supervised learning model is merely illustrated to realize robust population inversion.
 Actually, this model is suitable for implementing arbitrary population transfer in a robust manner as well.
 To this end, it is imperative to transform the target state into a superposition state we desire to prepare, whose general form is given by

 where $\phi$ and $\varphi$ can be arbitrary.
 After establishing the target state, we then employ Eq.~(\ref{state7}) to train the phase parameters to accomplish this goal.